gemoc/MODELS2017Tutorial/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp; **Relation** Precedes(self.incomingFSM.runIt, self.outgoingFSM.runIt)
 -->

-​:no_entry: if you do not want to copy/paste the previous solutions, you can import the projects in this archive into your workspace:
+​:no_entry: if you do not want to copy/paste the previous solutions, you can import the projects in [this archive](https://github.com/gemoc/MODELS2017Tutorial/blob/master/code/incrementalSolutions/languageWB_concurrentDSEOK/languageWB_concurrentDSEOK.zip) into your workspace.

-**TODO**
+You can also try to add a constraint to allow the execution of only one FSM at a time but without forcing the order like in the sequential semantics.

+**TODO: MoCCML automata**

 ## Part 4.
 Wrap-up and discussion